-You draw a diagram, fill the details (like filter expressions - “
+You draw a diagram, fill in the details (like filter expressions – “

 #input.usageData > 0” or SMS/mail content), then you press the Deploy button and voilà – your brand new process in running on Flink cluster!

-Of course first somebody (that is, developer) has to prepare data sources (most probably Kafka topics), design data model (POJOs or case classes) and implement actions - like sending email or sending some event to another Kafka topic.
-But once model of data and external services are defined, an analyst can define and deploy processes all by him/herself.
+Of course first somebody (that is, developer) has to prepare data sources (most probably Kafka topics), design data model (POJOs or case classes) and implement actions – like sending emails or sending some events to another Kafka topic.
+But once a model of data and external services are defined, an analyst can define and deploy processes all by him/herself.

 Sounds a bit scary to let your users run stream processes with GUI?
-Bad filter condition can have serious performance implications if you’re dealing with streams of tens of thousands of events per second...
-That’s why we let user test their diagrams first - each test case can be generated by sample of real data coming from e.g. Kafka and then run in Flink sandbox mini-cluster.
+Bad filter conditions can have serious performance implications if you deal with streams of tens of thousands of events per second… That’s why we let user test their diagrams first – each test case can be generated by sample of real data coming from e.g. Kafka and then run in Flink sandbox mini-cluster.